 Automated Guided Vehicles (AGVs) can be powerful tools for warehouses and DCs who are looking to fully- or partially-automate their operations.
-By performing repetitive tasks such as moving inventory or shuttling supplies, AGVs free up personnel to perform other, high-value tasks than cannot be achieved through automation, ultimately increasing overall efficiency and boosting the operation’s bottom line.
+By performing repetitive tasks such as moving inventory or shuttling supplies, AGVs free up personnel to perform other, high-value tasks that cannot be achieved through automation, ultimately reducing your reliance on an overheated labor pool, increasing overall efficiency, and boosting your operation’s bottom line.

 If you are looking to automate your operation but worry that AGVs would not fulfill your specific needs, there’s good news: Warehouse automation comes in many forms and technologies that you can use to boost the efficiency and profitability of your operation.